-Accrued liabilities at April 30, 2015 and 2014 consist of the following (in thousands):
+Accrued liabilities at April 30, 2016 and 2015 consist of the following (in thousands):

-2 015 2014
+2016 2015

-Vacation and other compensation \$ 1,633 \$ 1,761
+Vacation and other compensation \$ 1,683 \$ 1,633

-Incentive compensation 1,302 1,389
+Incentive compensation 677 1,302

-Payroll taxes 1,012 1,613
+Payroll taxes 1,254 1,012

-Deferred revenue 720 1,023
+Deferred revenue 640 720

 Warranty reserve 617 617

-Cost conversion 450 -
+Cost conversion 450 450

-Commissions 407 287
+Commissions 252 407

-Other 489 671
+Other 535 489

-\$ 6,630 \$ 7,361
+\$ 6,108 \$ 6,630

-Investment in Morion, Inc.
+9. Investment in Morion, Inc.

 The Company has an investment in Morion, Inc., a privately-held Russian company, which manufactures high precision quartz resonators and crystal oscillators.
 The Company's investment consists of 4.6% of Morion's outstanding shares, accordingly, the Company accounts for its investment in Morion on the cost basis.
 This investment is included in other assets in the accompanying balance sheets.

-During the fiscal years ended April 30, 2015 and 2014, the Company acquired product from Morion in the aggregate amount of approximately \$201,000 and \$213,000, respectively, and the Company sold product to Morion in the aggregate amount of approximately \$615,000 and \$1,044,000, respectively.
-At April 30, 2015, accounts receivable included \$145,000 due from Morion and \$23,000 was payable to Morion.
+During the fiscal years ended April 30, 2016 and 2015, the Company acquired product from Morion in the aggregate amount of approximately \$140,000 and \$201,000, respectively, and the Company sold product to Morion in the aggregate amount of approximately \$845,000 and \$615,000, respectively.
+At April 30, 2016, accounts receivable included \$33,000 due from Morion and \$37,000 was payable to Morion.

-On October 22, 2012, the Company entered into an agreement with respect to its licensing of rubidium oscillator production technology to Morion.
-The agreement requires the Company to supply production equipment and parts and to provide training to Morion employees to enable Morion to achieve certain levels of volume production of rubidium oscillators.
-Morion will pay the Company approximately \$2.7 million for the license, the equipment, parts and training, plus 5% royalties on third party sales.
-For a 5-year period following an initial production run, the Company commits to purchase from Morion a minimum of approximately \$400,000 worth of rubidium oscillators per year although Morion is not obligated to sell that amount to the Company.
-In November 2012, Morion paid the Company a \$925,000 deposit under the agreement which amount had been recorded on the Company's balance sheet as deferred revenue.
-In October 2013, after amending the original document to clarify certain billing events, the Company invoiced Morion for the equipment, certain component parts for the production of rubidium oscillators, training of certain Morion employees and transfer of the production technology and license to Morion.
-Accordingly, during the year ended April 30, 2014, the Company recorded revenues of \$500,000 for the technology transfer, training and sale of parts and recognized a gain of approximately \$736,000 upon the sale of fully-depreciated equipment.
-The \$925,000 deposit previously recorded as deferred revenue is included in these revenues and gain.
-During fiscal year 2015, no revenue was recorded under this agreement.
-In future years, additional revenues under the agreement will be recorded after the Company provides further on-site training for Morion personnel, delivers more component parts and obtains relief from certain U.S. Government limitations relating to the sales of items to be manufactured under the license.
-The United States Department of State has approved the technology transfer called for under the agreement.
+On October 22, 2012, the Company entered into an agreement to license its rubidium oscillator production technology to Morion.
+The agreement required the Company to sell certain fully-depreciated production equipment previously owned by the Company and to provide training to Morion employees to enable Morion to produce a minimum of 5,000 rubidium oscillators per year.
+Morion will pay the Company approximately \$2.7 million for the license and the equipment plus 5% royalties on third party sales for a 5-year period following an initial production run.
+During the same 5-year period, the Company commits to purchase from Morion a minimum of approximately \$400,000 worth of rubidium oscillators per year although Morion is not obligated to sell that amount to the Company.
+During the fiscal year ended April 30, 2016, sales to Morion included \$375,000 for product and training services under this agreement.
+Per the amended agreement, the balance of \$1 million for the transfer of the license will be due once the United States Department of State ("State Department") approves the removal of certain provisions of the original agreement.
+The State Department has approved the technology transfer called for under the agreement.